CsabaDu/CsabaDu.DynamicTestData/_NUnit/README.md

 - implement the necessary specific methods in the derived class with `IEnumerable<TestCaseData>` returning types, and
 - declare a static instance of the derived class in the test class where it is going to be used.

+Last argument of the methods of this class is `string? testMethodName = null` optional parameter.
+This will be passed to the `ToTestCaseData` method inside the `TestCaseData` generator methods.

 ```csharp
 namespace CsabaDu.DynamicTestData.NUnit.DynamicDataSources;